fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the downloaded package into your project folder.

-* The download package also contains **.aspx.vb** file under `fusioncharts-suite-xt > integrations > asp.net-vb` folder.
+* The download package also contains ASP.NET (VB) wrapper under `fusioncharts-suite-xt > integrations > asp.net-vb` folder.

-* The download package also contains **.aspx.cs** file under `fusioncharts-suite-xt > integrations > asp.net-cs` folder.
+* The download package also contains ASP.NET (C#) wrapper under `fusioncharts-suite-xt > integrations > asp.net-cs` folder.

-The above folders will also contain FusionCharts ASP.NET's native Export Handlers.
+The above folders will also contain FusionCharts ASP.NET's native **Export Handler**.
 The folder structure is shown below:

 ![ASP.NET Folder Structure]({% site.baseurl %}/gif/aspnet-folder-structure.gif)